Zaphenath-Official/vm_buddy/README.md

 **Regarding Commercial Use of Derivative Works:**

-While the MIT license grants broad permissions, including the right to create and distribute modified versions of this software, the author kindly requests that any significantly modified software based on "vm buddy" not be commercially sold.
-The intent is to encourage the open and free use of derivative works within the community, while reserving potential commercialization rights for the original "vm buddy" project.
+While the MIT license grants broad permissions, including the right to create and distribute modified versions of this software, we kindly requests that any significantly modified software based on "vm buddy" not be commercially sold.
+The intent is to encourage the open and free use of derivative works within the community.
 We appreciate your understanding and respect for this intention.

 ---